-In future, The GSTR 1 and 3b will get linked to each other.
-The auto populated data in GSTR 3b is editable but in future it may be freezed, GSTIN may ask taxpayers to bring any change via amendment of GSTR1 only.
+In the future, GSTR 1 and 3b will get linked to each other.
+The auto-populated data in GSTR 3b is editable but in the future, it may be frozen, GSTIN may ask taxpayers to bring any change via amendment of GSTR1 only.

-Reconciliation with the GSTR 1 and with the auto populated data in GSTR 2b can save you.
-You can use a good accounting software like ProfitBooks for the complete error free filing.
+Reconciliation with GSTR 1 and with the auto-populated data in GSTR 2b can save you.
+You can use good accounting software like ProfitBooks for complete error-free filing.
 ProfitBooks is free to use.
 It will help you put a system in place to ensure that there is no filing without a reconciliation.